apache/storm/documentation/nimbus-ha-design.md

+---
-#Highly Available Nimbus design proposal
+title: Highly Available Nimbus Design
+layout: documentation
+documentation: true
+---

 ##Problem Statement:
 Currently the storm master aka nimbus, is a process that runs on a single machine under supervision.
 In most cases the nimbus failure is transient and it is restarted by the supervisor.
 However sometimes when disks fail and networks